alierkilic/statisticService/README.md

 To run:

+1) you should install flask, msgpack, heapq, functools and requests modules for python
-1) open two terminal windows
+2) open two terminal windows
-2) current directories should be statisticService
+3) current directories should be statisticService
-3) on one of the terminal window run 'python3 server.py'
+4) on one of the terminal window run 'python3 server.py'
-4) on the other terminal window run 'python3 client.py'
+5) on the other terminal window run 'python3 client.py'
-5) on your browser go to 127.0.0.1:5000
+6) on your browser go to 127.0.0.1:5000